viniciusaro/dart-composable-architecture/tca_core/README.md

+> 🎙️⚠️
+>
+> I would love community insights and help for taking next steps.
+>
+> If you feel like contributing, join discussions [here](https://github.com/viniciusaro/dart-composable-architecture/discussions)!

 # The Composable Architecture - Dart (experimental)

 Port of [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) (TCA, for short) for the [Dart Language](https://dart.dev) and [Flutter Framework](https://flutter.dev).